gianwario/CADOCS/README.md

   - Go to the following URL https://api.slack.com/
   - Follow the instruction to create a new app
   - Within the app, make sure you give the following __Bot Token Scopes__:
-    - channels:history, channels:read, channels:write
+    - channels:history, channels:read
     - chat:write
     - files:write
     - im:history, im:write, im:read
     - users:read
+  - Install the app in your workspace
   - In the __Event Subscription__ section, toggle ON the __Enable Events__ button and, in the __Subscribe to bot events__ section, add:
-    - message.channel
+    - message.channels
     - message.im
   - In the __Interactivity & Shortcuts__ section, toggle ON the __Interactivity__ button